NorwegianVeterinaryInstitute/DPI/journal/2025-04-02_debugging_improvement.md

 scope of package and modules ... though I might forget but  I will have an example to follow.)
 - [x] We need to add val to sqlite name, using val - because then it will allow checking which sqlite_output had problems more easily . ...

+- [ ] script for merge to main github from main, update dev from main and then and continue on working with dev (commands - so do not need to search next time)
 - [ ] testing the merging of the sqlite databases.
 We might still have to many paths ... will see, but Will be better for nf debugging / processing errors.
 Will make retry the processes

+running now test nf in tmux login 5
 # TODO
 - [ ] optimization sqlite writing in database - need to have it add data efficiently (at the end because basic functions have to work)
 - [ ] automatic script to run unittesting - check if working and improve that